This post may contain affiliate links which help support Girls Can Grill.

 - Think outside of the box

 Feed ‘em fast does not mean put out the celery and carrots.
 Come on.
 The folks want to chow down.
-Instead, pull out a cast iron pan and whip up a cheese dip.
+Instead, pull out a cast iron pan and whip up a queso dip.
 You can have it ready in about 15 minutes.

 To keep the food coming, keep your coals hot.
 Set up one grill with direct heat, so you can grill up hot dogs and hamburgers to order.
 Setup another grill with indirect heat, so you can surprise the crowd with meatballs and bacon-wrapped chicken wings.